JungHeeyun/Muti_Doc_LLM_Agent/README.md

 ## Potential Future Improvement

-1. Pdf Viewr (Multi-Window for the docs(csv or pdf)
+1. Pdf Viewer (Multi-Window for the docs(csv or pdf)
 2. Extension of file type (from only pdf, csv to others)
 3. Update tool to the dataset (Make it able to modfiy the csv or pdf files and then upload to the dataset)